Almond Flour Waffles

 almond flour waffles

-• Almond flour– Try to use blanched or superfine almond flour, not almond meal.
+• Almond flour– Try to use superfine or blanched almond flour, not almond meal.
 This will ensure a lighter and fluffier texture.

-• Granulated sweetener of choice– Either monk fruit sweetener or erythritol.
-I only added a little bit, as I love to load my waffles with some fun (and sweet!) toppings.
+• Sugar.
+I used only a dash of white sugar since I love to load my waffles with some fun (and sweet!) toppings.

 • Baking powder– Leavening agent which gives the waffles some extra rise and fluffiness.

-• Yogurt– Plain yogurt, coconut yogurt, or Greek yogurt can be used.
+• Yogurt– My secret ingredient for guaranteeing moist waffles.
+Use plain yogurt, coconut yogurt, or Greek yogurt, whichever you prefer.
 For richer waffles, you can even use heavy cream.

 • Vanilla extract- Optional, but gives the waffles a delicate vanilla flavor.